 Show All Answers

 Yes.
-The installation/placement of any new driveway, walkway, patio, fence, or retaining wall requires a Zoning Permit through the Planning Division of the Community Development Department.
+The installation, placement, and/or replacement of any driveway, walkway, patio, fence, or retaining wall requires a Zoning Permit through the Planning Division of the Community Development Department.
 This applies to all surfaces, including but not limited to asphalt (traditional or permeable), concrete (traditional or permeable), pavers, and gravel.
-If the driveway, walkway, patio, fence, or retaining wall is replacing something that is already existing you would want to check with the Planning Division to see if a new permit will be required.
+If the driveway, walkway, patio, fence, or retaining wall is replacing something that is already existing you still need a permit to make sure the new/replaced feature meets all current codes.

 The answer is typically yes, depending on the exact details of the work/project type.
 Please view the following page for a basic list of permit required items.
 This list is just a summary and is not necessarily all-inclusive.
 If there are any question on if a permit is required please contact the Building Inspection Division of the Community Development Department at (262) 679-4145.
 Permits